-On the puts you’re profitable on the downside, based on the pictures.
-And that is based on, if you look at it, this would be the price.
-If you look at this being the price, and over here and down, this would be the profit that you make.
+On the puts, you’re profitable on the downside, based on the pictures.
+And that is based on, and if you look at it, this would be the price.
+If you see this being the price, and over here and down, this would be the profit that you make.
 Again, you’re looking at that picture in that way.
 So as price moves left to right, you’re making or losing money.

 On the short side, it works a little bit opposite or different.
-On the short side, what you have is kind of an extension, if you’re having a hard time, you basically have the opposite effect on these calls and puts.
+On the short side, what you have is an extension, if you’re having a hard time, you have the opposite effect on these calls and puts.

-If you just draw kind of the opposite effect from that corner or that APEX, that’s how it works.
-If we draw it on the short side, because if we’re looking to sell a call, we actually want it to go down, so what does it look like?
+If you draw kind of the opposite effect from that corner or that APEX, that’s how it works.
+If we bring it on the short side, because if we’re looking to sell a call, we want it to go down, so what does it look like?
 It looks like this.
 You draw it like this, and there’s your profit picture.

 Again, this is still the price, so as price moves down, you make money.
-As price moves to the upside, you lose money and as you can see here in a second, this is really unlimited risk.
-This is unlimited profit, this is unlimited loss.
+As for price moves to the upside, you lose money, and as you can see here in a second, this is unlimited risk.
+This is unlimited profit, and this is an unlimited loss.

-In general, the main thing to learn here is the different combinations, so you can go long or short and you can have the calls and the pus and now you have variations of those strategies.
+In general, the main thing to learn here is the different combinations so that you can go long or short and you can have the calls and the pus, and now you have variations of those strategies.

-And the way that they operate and work is based on the Greeks, the Greeks is something that affects the stock prices, those are the risks that you have, so you can see here there is a risk that has unlimited loss up until zero.
+And the way that they operate and work is based on the Greeks, and the Greeks are something that affects the stock prices, those are the risks that you have so that you can see here there is a risk that has unlimited loss up until zero.
 This is known as price risk or delta risk.
 Let’s take a look at some of those risks.

 If we look back on our other example, as we look at these different charts and profit pictures, you can see the price risk is to the upside or the downside.